HerrMenschenrechte/electiondata-frontend/README.md

 For details on how the data is queried from the Ad Library API and stored in a relational data store please visit the [Github project](https://github.com/HerrMenschenrechte/electiondata-backend) for the data backend service of the application.

+## Project: From Idea to Product

+**Step 1:** Identified a mismatch between Facebook's API offering and its potential users.
+Journalists and researchers typically do not have coding abilities and can therefore not access the data without help

+**Step 2:** Coded prototype data crawler and downloaded data set to test its value with users.

+**Step 3:** Interviewed future users (journalists and researchers) to confirm demand for the service and understand the best way of delivering the data set

+**Step 4:** Plan out the final version.

+- Web Service
+- Easy data access with single click download
+- No data wrangling / cleaning / manipulation necessary as file is delivered in interoperable .csv format
+- Hosted on Azure cloud services (App Service, Azure MySQL, Azure Blob Storage, App Insights) to ensure availability and scalability

+**Step 5:** Work with web designer to create website design

+**Step 6:** Code the final solution and publish

+**Step 7:** Promote the page using data stories (created with Python/Pandas library) and posts on LinkedIn

+**Step 8:** Continuously improve the service and add data sets based on user feedback

 ## Contact

 In case you have any questions, comments or suggestions for improvement, please reach out to info@politicaladtransparency.com

 Thanks to [Oana Toudut](https://www.linkedin.com/in/oanatoudut) for your support with the web design!